 Walken himself was beset by every emotion.

 "As you wish, Paladin," he declared with a bitter smile upon his lips.
 "So long as the Tower is safe, I am yours to do as you see fit."

 She had landed awkwardly, uncertain of her footings until she was already falling.

-Her journey through the muted vacuum of the Void had taught her to treasure even the painful strike of hard basalt against her knees.
-It was truly as Joni Mitchell had sung, that one didn’t know what one had until it was gone.
+Her journey through the muted vacuum of the Void had taught her to treasure each mote of light.
+It was as Joni Mitchell had sung, that one didn't know what one had until it was gone.
 She was beginning to understand why Caliban desperately desired to be manifested in the material realm.
-The Void was a place of nothing, no sound, no light, no presence; it was like existing within a vacuum, where one’s existence became antithetical.
+The Void was a place of nothing, no sound, no light, no presence; it was like existing within a vacuum.
 For having spent even a micron of a split second within that dreadful place, Gwen felt diminished, lessened, curtailed in proportion.

 Gwen couldn't believe that they were just… gone.

 With a vicious sense of self-abandonment, she pulled at her constraints, feeling the sand digging into her skin, cutting into her sinews, abrasively biting into her pale flesh as she thrashed.
 The agony that had so paralysed her before was no obstacle to her desire to lash out, to escape her bondage so that she could visit terrible vengeance against Debora.